Dang-Hai-Tran/ft_transcendence/design_api.md

 }
 ```

-Create a new channel by user.
+Create a new channel for a user.
 The user will be the owner of the channel and be added to the list of admins and members

 ## List channels by user